-Obtaining and maintaining regulatory approval of our diagnostic tests or therapeutic product candidates in one jurisdiction does not mean that we will be successful in obtaining regulatory approval of our product candidates in other jurisdictions.
+obtaining regulatory approval of our product candidates in other jurisdictions.
 Failure to obtain regulatory approval in foreign jurisdictions would prevent our product candidates from being marketed abroad.

 In addition to regulations in the United States, to market and sell our diagnostic tests and therapeutic products in the EU, many Asian countries and other jurisdictions, we must obtain separate regulatory approvals and comply with numerous and varying regulatory requirements, both from a clinical and manufacturing perspective.
 Approval by the FDA does not ensure approval by regulatory or payor authorities in other countries or jurisdictions, and approval by one regulatory or payor authority outside the United States does not ensure approval by regulatory authorities in other countries or jurisdictions or by the FDA.
 However, a failure or delay in obtaining regulatory approval in one jurisdiction may have a negative effect on the regulatory approval process in others.
-For example, even if the FDA grants marketing authorization of a diagnostic test or therapeutic product candidate, comparable regulatory authorities in foreign jurisdictions must also approve the manufacturing, marketing and promotion of the diagnostic test or therapeutic product candidate in those countries.
-Approval procedures vary among jurisdictions and can involve requirements and administrative review periods different from, and greater than, those in the United States, including additional preclinical studies or clinical trials as clinical trials conducted in one jurisdiction may not be accepted by regulatory authorities in other jurisdictions.
-In many jurisdictions outside the United States, a diagnostic test or therapeutic product candidate must be approved for reimbursement before it can be approved for sale in that jurisdiction.
-In some cases, the price that we intend to charge for our diagnostic tests or therapeutic products is also subject to approval.
-A diagnostic test or therapeutic product candidate that has been approved for sale in a particular country may not receive reimbursement approval in that country.
-We may not be able to obtain approvals from regulatory authorities outside the United States on a timely basis, if at all.
+For example, even if the FDA grants marketing authorization of a diagnostic test or therapeutic product candidate, comparable regulatory authorities in foreign jurisdictions must also approve the manufacturing, marketing authorization of the diagnostic test or therapeutic product candidate, in those countries.
+Approval procedures vary among jurisdictions and can involve requirements and administrative review periods different from, and greater than, those in the United States, including additional preclinical studies or clinical trials as clinical trials conducted in one jurisdiction may not be accepted by regulatory authorities in other it can be approved for sale in that jurisdiction.
+In some cases, the price that we intend to charge for our diagnostic tests or therapeutic product is also subject to approval.
+A diagnostic test or therapeutic product sin sales or therapeutic product sin sales or therapeutic product so therapeutic product sin sales or therapeutic product candidate that has been approved for sale in a particular country may not receive reimbursement approval in that country.
+We may not be able to obtain approvals from regulatory authorities or payor authorities outside the United States on a timely basis, if at all.

 We may also submit marketing applications in other countries, such as countries in Europe or Asia.
 We may not be able to file for regulatory approvals and may not receive necessary approvals to commercialize our diagnostic tests or therapeutic products in any jurisdiction.
 Regulatory authorities in jurisdictions outside of the United States have requirements for approval of diagnostic tests or therapeutic product candidates with which we must comply prior to marketing in those jurisdictions.
 Obtaining foreign regulatory approvals and compliance with foreign regulatory requirements could result in significant delays, difficulties and costs for us and could delay or prevent the introduction of our diagnostic tests or therapeutic products in certain countries.
-We do not have any diagnostic tests or therapeutic product candidates approved for sale in any foreign jurisdiction, including international markets, and we do not have experience in obtaining regulatory approval in international markets.
-If we are unable to obtain approval of any of our diagnostic tests or therapeutic product candidates by regulatory or payor authorities in the EU, Asia or elsewhere, or if we fail to comply with the regulatory requirements in foreign jurisdictions, the commercial prospects of that diagnostic test or therapeutic product candidate may be significantly diminished, and our target market will be reduced and our ability to realize the full market potential of our diagnostic tests or therapeutic product candidates will be harmed.
+We do not have any diagnostic tests or therapeutic product candidates by regulatory approval in international markets.
+If we are unable to obtain approval of any of our diagnostic tests or therapeutic product candidates by regulatory or payor authorities in the EU, Asia or elsewhere, or if we fail to comply with the regulatory requirements in foreign jurisdictions, the commercial prospects of that diagnostic tests or therapeutic product candidates will be reduced and our ability to realize the full market potential of our diagnostic tests oil be harmed.